Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	9. Downside analysis:  Finding people who are willing to work this hard for people so much less virtuous than themselves is likely gravely difficult.
 Implementing this technology hurriedly (as opposed to with a 'Protected' build for an objective) is likely to result in considerably worse conditions.
 	10. Downside analysis:  Some people go through rehab and learn only how to be more undetectable criminals.
 Extreme technological development helps, but...
 Criminals become rarer in society as a result of exceptional rehabilitative prisons, but the remaining minority of criminals is more devious.
 	11. Categorization:  This is a diversifying technology, because it imports edge-case minds from across the galaxy and then starts constructing edge-case societies to make them into happy, law-abiding people according to the peculiarities of their psychology.
 That fixation on psychological control, does however qualify it as a Mind Control technology.
+	12. Mechanism proposal:  Building these signs the planet onto the galactic prisoner circuit.
+Your colony gets a flow of immigrants who the surveilling authorities believe will be naturally more lawful living in your territory, and in return it sends away people who've already broken the law domestically!
-	12. Trivia:  The three nearest icons to this one are Absolute Freedom, Enlightened Policing, and Universal Pensions.
+	13. Trivia:  The three nearest icons to this one are Absolute Freedom, Enlightened Policing, and Universal Pensions.
 This is the "downwards" branch from Enlightened Policing (with Absolute Freedom as the "rising" branch).
 I think this is suggestive of the ideology behind Penal Retreats.
-	13. Bureaucratic waste analysis:  Literal on average.
+	14. Bureaucratic waste analysis:  Literal on average.
 This inspires some intransigence and will occasionally output a greatly empowered infiltrator.
-	14. Liberation rating:  2/5
+	15. Liberation rating:  2/5
-	15. Protection rating:  5/5
+	16. Protection rating:  5/5
-	16. Technological smoothness:  2/5
+	17. Technological smoothness:  2/5
-	17. Technological extremophilia:  5/5
+	18. Technological extremophilia:  5/5
-	18. Me-points:  2/3
+	19. Me-points:  2/3
-	19. Special categories:  Diversifying, Rehabilitative, Mind Control
+	20. Special categories:  Diversifying, Rehabilitative, Mind Control
-	20. Conversion potential:  Unknown
+	21. Conversion potential:  Unknown

 ---